| | Rick Kretschmer's License Plate Archives

 with previous-base sequential numbers have a dash separator, while current-base sequential numbers have a keystone

 separator, but the occasional vanity remake can be seen with a keystone separator.
+It's become unclear whether any low-numbered plates are still reserved for VIPs, or

 whether all numbers are up for grabs.
 A good number of plates with even just a single numeric digit or a